Regional Development Agencies

 Controversies

 After the 2001 general election, the Government revived its programme of regional devolution, culminating in the Regional Assemblies (Preparations) Act 2003, which provides for referendums to be held in the regions on the establishment of directly elected regional assemblies.
-RDAs and their attached regional chambers have frequently been viewed as "precursors" aimed at acclimatising the public to think of England in terms of regions.
+RDAs and their attached regional chambers had frequently been viewed as “precursors” aimed at acclimatising the public to think of England in terms of regions.

 Opponents of the regional agenda deny that all the regions are coherent areas with common interests and distinctive identities.
 For example, it is often argued that Wiltshire, Dorset and Gloucestershire have little in common economically or socially with Devon and Cornwall, yet all are lumped together in the "south west".
 Unlike historic counties or towns, opponents claim, the English regions do not command the loyalty of the public.
 Indeed, support for regionalisation is strongest in those areas where regional identity is well-developed, particularly the north east, north west and Yorkshire and Humber regions.